oroinc/documentation/user/back-office/system/workflows/index.rst

 .. image:: /user/img/system/workflows/19_osf_ui.png

-As an illustration, we have unselected the **Display Steps Ordered** check box in the edit mode for the same workflow.
+As an illustration, we have unselected the **Display Steps Ordered** checkbox in the edit mode for the same workflow.
 Here is what the steps look like in this case:

 .. image:: /user/img/system/workflows/20_osf_ui_5.png